SrAranha/MangaCheck/README.md

 [node-notifier]: <https://www.npmjs.com/package/node-notifier>

 ### Changelogs:
+##### Version 2.2.2:
+- Resolved an unespected error.
+  - When adding new manga, it doens't add the status, which is needed to search for new chapters.
+  - Now it'll add all the necessary parameters on adding a new manga.
 ##### Version 2.2.1:
 - Resolved issue [#16](https://github.com/SrAranha/MangaCheck/issues/16).
   - Bug was asking for the new score twice before updating it.